montoyamoraga/shbobo-studies/notes/shlisp.md

 Fog and swamp both output a superposition of the four grains.
 Now, what is the difference between fog and swamp?
 In swamp, the swoops are added to the static value of the horn deno, making them swoop in pitch like swamp creatures!

 Part 5.
 Glossary of m-expressions

-* reflect
-  * [reflect] inn oth mul add
-* return
-  * [return] inn oth mul add
-* and
-  * [and] inn oth mul add
-* xor
-  * [xor] inn oth mul add
-  * Description:  a family of waveshapers; reflect - reflects input down at threshold; return-  returns input to 0 at threshold; and, xor - apply logic functions to inputs
-  * inn: input to be waveshaped
-  * oth: threshold / other value for logic function
-  * mul: output will be multiplied by this value
-  * add: this value will be added to output

 * negwon
   * (negwon)